Short-Lived Climate Pollutants (SLCP): Organic Waste Methane Emissions Reductions

 - January 1, 2025: By this date, the state must achieve a 75 percent reduction in the level of the statewide disposal of organic waste from the 2014 level.
 In addition, not less than 20 percent of currently disposed edible food must be recovered for human consumption.

 2017 Stakeholder Workshops

-CalRecycle is hosting the first of a series of workshops to provide an opportunity for informal stakeholder feedback on the development of regulations related to the implementation of SB 1383.
-CalRecycle staff will provide an overview of the law, topics for which regulations are necessary, and preliminary questions for consideration and comment.
-Both workshops will be broadcast.
+CalRecycle hosted the first in a series of workshops to provide an opportunity for informal stakeholder feedback on the development of regulations related to the implementation of SB 1383.
+CalRecycle staff provided an overview of the law, topics for which regulations are necessary, and preliminary questions for consideration and public comment.
+Information is below.